-In the scope of strengthening continuation of education for less fortunate students and to curb the number of drop-outs or repeaters, it would be necessary to provide guidance, enlightenment and motivation to the student, parents and the community.
-For talented and high achiever students who cannot afford it, it must be endeavored to obtain a scholarship and various other types of assistance of an education at least until JSS level.
-Educational services for the society groups that for various reasons are unable to follow education at regular JSS it would be organized through Open JSS or nonformal education (especially Packet A, Packet B, and Packet C).
-In isolated areas with limited population of JSS age Mini JSS would be organized.
+In the sphere of strengthening the continuation of education for disadvantaged students and to curb the number of drop-outs or repeater, it will be necessary to provide guidance, enlightenment and motivation to students, parents and the community.
+For gifted students and high achievers who can not afford, it should strive to obtain scholarships and other assistance from the various types of education at least up to secondary school level. educational services for groups of people who for various reasons can not follow the regular junior secondary education would be regulated through the Open JSS or non-formal education (mainly Package A, Package B and Package C).
+In remote areas with limited population ages JSS will be arranged.
 For students who have extraordinary intelligence special efforts would be undertaken to enable better development of their potential and ability.
 In addition, the program of providing additional food in schools would be developed, in particular in underdeveloped areas that lack nutrition and health.
 The participation role of the community including the business world would be stimulated among others through the foster parent program and provision of other assistance.

 The schools and pupils most vulnerable group in respect of the monetary crisis impact are the pupils at private schools.
 Data indicate that the figure of dropouts at private schools was much higher than the figure of dropouts at public schools starting from PS level up to higher education.
 Therefore, in order to enhance the opportunity to get high quality of education, equal attention and assistance should be given to private schools and public schools.
 In connection with the above fact, operational a maintenance funds at PS level would be given (OMF PS level).
 Meanwhile at JSS and SSS Level an operational aid fund would be given (OAF).
 This fund is given in the form of a block grant so that the school would be able to use this fund in a flexible manner according to their needs.
 In addition, gradual relief of School Tuition Fee would be undertaken, elimination of enrolment requirements from PS to JSS, and elimination of education cost assistance to high achievers from poor families.
 Meanwhile students from rich families would be encouraged to share in educational finance more proportionally.
 Teachers and teaching staff are central in the effort to enhance the quality of education at primary and secondary education level.
 The effort to clear up education must be involve the structuring and clearing up of teachers and educational staff.
 Thus, the quality of teachers and other educational staff must be enhanced in order to support enhancement of the quality of education along with the image, authority, dignity and value of teachers.
-Hence, re-schooling and retraining along with refreshment would be conducted as a continuously going on process.
+Hence, re-schooling and re-training along with refreshment would be conducted as a continuously going on process.
 Scholarships would be given to educational staffs which are capable of the academic aspect, are full dedicated and performed well in their tasks.

 The welfare of teachers and educational staff would be enhanced among others through planned career building and adequate appreciation for those who work in rural, border and isolated regions.
 In addition, a system of incentives and appreciation would be developed for well performing and dedicated teachers.
 In order to solve the gap in inter-regional, an improvement of the procurement, appointment and placement system of educational staff would be conducted in all streams, types and level of education, among others through data collection that would be reliable and coordination of inter-related agencies.